fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 There is no reliable way to know if an account connection was terminated gracefully or forcefully.
 Trying to reconnect to an account while the account connection was terminated forcefully too often can result in problems like [too many simultaneous connections](#user-content-faq23) or even the account being blocked.
-To prevent such problems, FairEmail waits 90 seconds until trying to reconnect again.
+To prevent such problems, FullEmail waits 90 seconds until trying to reconnect again.

 You can long press *Settings* in the navigation menu to reconnect immediately.